Showing posts with label Healthy Food. Show all posts

 How to Incorporate Sesame Seeds into Your Diet

-Sesame seeds are incredibly versatile and easy to incorporate into your diet.
+So now you have the facts, Sesame seeds are incredibly versatile and easy to incorporate into your diet.
 Here are some simple ways to enjoy them:

 • Add to smoothies: Sprinkle sesame seeds over your morning smoothie for added crunch and nutrients.